 Our people did not originally call this village “home”, this village belonged to the Mamalillikulla First Nation, and they gave it as a “dowry” to our Nation for the marriage of one of their well-respected ladies to one of our men.
 We relocated down to this village in the early 1900s.
 We lived quite happily there until the mid 1960s, when, due to various reasons, we decided that we could no longer live in this isolated place.
 Schooling and Health matters forced us to relocate to more urban areas, where schools and medical services were more accessible.

-After many years away from “Home” our Hereditary Chief William Glendale, decided that we needed to get back home.
-He, along with his family and a few friends worked very hard to get the village back to be habitable for his people.
-In 2004, Chief Glendale, with his helpers, completed a traditional Bighouse, and held a Bighouse opening that year, where more than 300 people attended the two-day event.
+After many years William Glendale, decided that we needed to get back home.
+He, along with his family and a few friends worked very hard to get the village back to be habitable.
+In 2004, William Glendale, with federal grants and helpers, completed a traditional Bighouse, and held a Bighouse opening that year, where more than 300 people attended the two-day event.
 The cleared field was filled with tents as people who came to witness the event camped out as there were not even houses built at that time, but people still came.
 To say that this was an extraordinary event for our little village would be an understatement.
-We have not had a “Bighouse” in our village for more than 50 years, and our Hereditary Chief made sure we had a Bighouse for our members to come home to, to get to know our culture and to see who we are and where we come from, to be proud of being a Da’naxda’xw/Awaetlala member.
+We have not had a “Bighouse” in our village for more than 50 years, the Administrator at the time William (Bill) Wasden applied for grants and made sure we had a Bighouse, for our members to come home to.
+So we could to get to know our culture and to see who we are, and where we come from, to be proud of being a Da’naxda’xw/Awaetlala citizen.

-Today if you come to the Broughton Archipelago Marine Park area, stop by our village, say hello to our community members, and listen to our stories.
+Today if you come to the Broughton Archipelago Marine Park area, stop by our village, say hello to our community members.
 You will feel the spirituality that surrounds the village, and you will see the pride in the community.